fiona76/ds_webapp/ui_behavior.md

   - `Temperature`
 - BC items (`Power Source 1..N`, `Temperature 1..N`) are managed in Settings only — they do NOT appear as tree children.

-## Geometry Import
+## Geometry Sources and Import
+- Geometry loading supports two user paths:
+  - `Demo geometry` provided by the app (example models for quick start/demo).
+  - `Local upload` from the user's machine (STEP/STP now, extensible to additional formats later).
-- Import uses a server-side file browser dialog (not a simple text field):
+- Current local-development flow may use the existing server-side file browser dialog:
   - Path bar at top with editable text field and up-arrow button for parent directory.
-  - Directory listing shows folders (`mdi-folder`) and `.step`/`.stp` files (`mdi-file-cad-box`).
+  - Directory listing shows folders (`mdi-folder`) and supported geometry files (`mdi-file-cad-box`).
 Sorted: directories first, then files.
 Hidden files excluded.
   - Click a folder to navigate into it.
 Click a file to select it (highlighted blue).
   - "Selected:" label at bottom shows full path.
 Import button disabled until a file is selected.
-- On successful import:
+- On successful geometry load:
   - `Import N` appears as expandable row in Geometry Settings.
   - Geometry renders in viewport when the import row is expanded.
-  - Settings shows file info and object list (e.g., PCB_OUTLINE, CHIP, 3DVC).
+  - Settings shows source info and object list (e.g., PCB_OUTLINE, CHIP, 3DVC).

+## Materials Workflow
+- `Materials` node supports two creation paths:
+  - `Create Blank Material` and then fill in catalog + property values.
+  - `Load Default Material` and then edit values for the current project.
+- Material editing behavior:
+  - Users can create multiple materials in one project.
+  - Each material stores catalog metadata and material properties (including thermal conductivity fields such as `kx`, `ky`, `kz`).
+  - Loaded default materials are editable; project edits do not mutate the global default library.
+- Materials are project-scoped and included in project save/load.
+- Result/status summary is shown in Settings and written to Log panel.

+## Project Save and Resume
+- Project save persists enough information to restore the same progress later.
+- Saved content includes:
+  - Geometry source references (path to local geometry or pointer to demo geometry).
+  - Materials JSON (current material definitions from Materials workflow).
+  - Netlist data.
+  - Geometry processing data (`geom`).
+  - Boundary condition data (`BC`).
+  - Simulation result artifact (`VTM`) when available.
+- Opening a saved project restores the same workflow state so users can continue where they left off.

 ## Boundary Condition Settings